A New National Narrative

 This feature story in Smithsonian magazine on the powerful — and ultimately unhelpful — influence of historian Frederick Jackson Turner’s Frontier Thesis and his subsequent efforts to convince Americans to instead consider regional differences as the key phenomenon in U.S. history.

-This review in Washington Monthly casting doubt on the thesis of constitutional law processor Joel Richard Paul’s new book that Antebellum senator and presidential aspirant Daniel Webster is the person who successfully provided the U.S. with a working civic national narrative.
+Two reviews for the Washington Monthly, engaging in the intellectual conversation over the narrative.
+The first cast doubt on the thesis of constitutional law professor Joel Richard Paul’s new book that Antebellum senator and presidential aspirant Daniel Webster is the person who successfully provided the U.S. with a working civic national narrative.
+The second, published in April 2024, sought to improve on an analytical framework of our national myths put forth in Richard Slotkin’s new book A Great Disorder.

-Nationhood Lab will share the results of its testing work at this page.
+Nationhood Lab will continue to share progress on the dissemination of this rebooted national narrative work at this page.
 Please join us for this journey.